owenthcarey/python-typescript-cpp-book/README.md

 While we focused on functional programming in this chapter, it is worth reiterating that these languages support multiple programming paradigms.
 The concepts and techniques we've explored can be used in conjunction with object-oriented and procedural paradigms, leading to a more flexible and expressive coding style.
 In Python, TypeScript, and C++, functional and object-oriented programming can intermingle freely, allowing developers to choose the right tool for the task at hand.

 In the next chapter, we will shift gears to concurrency and multithreading.
 This topic presents its own unique challenges and opportunities in Python, TypeScript, and C++.
-As we move forward, it is essential to keep in mind the principles and concepts we have learned here, as they form a crucial part of the modern programmer's toolkit.
+As we move forward, it is essential to keep in mind the principles and concepts we have learned here, as they form a crucial part of the modern programmer's tool kit.

 # Chapter 9: Concurrency and Multithreading